-The previous figure shows the PoE Port Configuration page for model GS310TP.
+The previous figure shows the PoE Port Configuration page for model GS324TP.

-- 6. Select the check boxes for the ports that you want to configure or select the check box in the heading to configure all ports. - 7.
+- 6. Select one or more interfaces by taking one of the following actions: - To configure a single interface, select the check box associated with the port, or type the port number in the Go To Interface field and click the Go button. - To configure multiple interfaces with the same settings, select the check box associated with each interface. - To configure all interfaces with the same settings, select the check box in the heading row. - 7.
 From the Port Power menu, select the PoE mode of the port: - Enable.
 The port's capacity to deliver power is enabled.
 This is the default setting. - Disable.
 The port's capacity to deliver power is disabled. - 8.
 From the Port Priority menu, select the priority for the port in relation to other ports if the total power that the switch is capable of delivering exceeds the total power budget: - Low.
 Low priority.
 This is the default setting. - Medium.
+Medium priority.

-Medium priority. - High.
+- High.
 High priority. - Critical.
 Critical priority.